dimitargnikolov/book-project/README.md

 > Pressure on both sides.
 The moment has arrived, it seems to me; let us
 > discuss the question."

-Here, we are using a window of 15 characters (the italicized portion of text).
+Here, we are using a window of 15 words (the italicized portion of text).
 We start at the beginning of the paragraph and we already see that *Fantine*, *Dahlia* and *Zephine* appear close together, so we will update the network representation to strengthen the edge between the *Fantine* and *Dahlia*, *Fantine* and *Zephine*, and *Dahlia* and *Zephine* nodes.

 We've done all of this for you in `lib.py`, so you can simply use the following function to create the network representation: